Traditional Mortgages vs. FHA Loans

 Traditional mortgages require a higher down payment and often come with many other fees including originations fees, mortgage insurance and appraisal fees making the upfront costs fairly sizeable.
 With a traditional mortgage you’ll always need a higher credit score or risk facing higher interest rates or added fees.

 Advantages of traditional mortgages:

 Traditional loans usually take less time to process than FHA or VA loans making them the best choice for those looking to borrow sooner.
-Loan One, a division of Benchmark Bank, offers in-house underwriting, however, and closes most loans with 21 days or less.
+Loan One, a division of The Union Bank Company, offers in-house underwriting, however, and closes most loans with 21 days or less.
 The higher down payment also has its benefits allowing the borrower to build up credit quicker.

 What is a FHA Loan?

 The FHA Loan is a government backed loan covered by the Department of Housing and Urban Development that requires a minimum down payment of 3.5%.
 Credit score requirements for FHA loans are much more relaxed and can sometimes be as low as 620, depending heavily on the mortgage lender.
 Although it is easier to apply for an FHA loan, they are not always accepted everywhere; some condominiums are reluctant to accept FHA loans.

 - 3.5% minimum down payment